 Arapahoe County is committed to providing public health services in a fiscally sound manner that are based on best practices and community input.
-The County also supports all counties' ability to set fees for public health services, licenses and permits and deliver services in a manner that best serves county residents.
+The County also supports all counties' ability to set fees for public health services, licenses and permits and deliver services in a manner that meets the needs of their county residents.